Mayfield, Kentucky: Education

 Mid-Continent University, formerly Mid-Continent Baptist Bible College, was located just north of Mayfield off U.S. Route 45.
 It closed after the spring 2014 term due to alleged financial (aid) mismanagement.

 Mayfield Independent City School District was established on July 1, 1908, with the selection and meeting of its first Board Members, organized by Mr. W.J.
 Webb.

-Mayfield High School has won 12 Kentucky High School Athletic Association football championships in classes A and AA in a total of 24 title game appearances.
-At the conclusion of the 2015 season Mayfield moved into fourth place nationally with 846 all-time wins.
+Mayfield High School has won 13 Kentucky High School Athletic Association football championships in classes A and AA in a total of 25 title game appearances.
+As of 2023, Mayfield is fourth nationally with 946 all-time wins.
 Mayfield High School mascot is "Cardinals".

 The Graves County High School Co-Ed Cheerleading Team won the titles of National Champions in 2006, 2007, 2009, 2010, and 2011 and State Champions in 2005, 2006, 2007 and 2008, 2010, and 2012.
 Graves County High School mascot is "Eagles".

 Mayfield has a lending library, the Graves County Public Library.